 1. The Tax Deduction.
 Your HSA contributions are deductible from your gross pay, or business income, on the front page of your tax return.
 This gives you a powerful tax deduction and can potentially even put you into a lower tax bracket.
-In 2016, the tax deduction is up to $3,350 for singles and $6,750 for families.
-In 2017, the tax deduction is $3,400 for singles and remains the same for head of household and married couples at $6,750.
+In 2017, the tax deduction is $3,400 for singles and remains the same for the head of household and married couples at $6,750.
 In 2018, it’s $3,450 and $3,850 respectively.

 5. Self-direct your HSA Investments.
 You can even “self-direct” your investments inside your HSA.
 This means you aren’t simply stuck with a mutual fund option provided by your bank.
 You could invest in a restaurant, real estate or even super bowl tickets.
 If you want to self-direct, just place your HSA funds with a ‘custodian’ that allows for self-directing rather than with your local bank.
 Read this related article on the topic regarding the self-directing strategy: Who are Self-Directed IRA Investors?

 6. An HSA can help pay for your retirement.
 After you turn 59 1/2, there is also the option to withdraw the money for non-health care expenses, and then pay federal income taxes on it.
 The HSA then acts much like a traditional IRA since the HSA holder pays ordinary income taxes on non-medical related withdrawals, with the added perk that you don’t have the mandatory disbursements usually required by traditional IRAs.
 This protects you from the concern I often hear “What happens if I don’t need the money for health care”?
 The simple answer is, don’t worry- you can use it like an IRA in the future.